Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 If you haven’t discovered this about me, yet, I love learning about old things, researching them, and hunting for just the right thing to add to my collection.
 It appeals to the history-love in me, my inquisitive nature, and my love of owning and using beautiful, functional things.
 Of course, it does appeal to my collector gene, too.
 So, when I learned about these delightful, useful tools, I went about my routine of researching, hunting, and then purchasing an antique Victorian sewing bird.

-When you search for “Victorian sewing bird” on Etsy or eBay you will find true antiques, reproductions, and ones that have been restored or repaired.
+When you search for “Victorian sewing bird” on or you will find true antiques, reproductions, and ones that have been restored or repaired.
 Common restorations include the screw that holds the bird to the table and the fabric pieces that cover the pin cushion(s.)
 When I was hunting for one to purchase, I wanted to stay around the $150 price range (or less), and I wanted an original antique without any modern repairs.
 That was a tall order, but they do surface.
 As with any worthwhile hunt, it just takes patience and persistence.

 I finally found a lovely antique Victorian sewing bird that ticked all of my search boxes just a few weeks before we moved out of our house in Minnesota.
 Before packing it up again, I clamped it onto the table in my studio and snapped a few pictures.
 Isn’t it just a lovely little thing?